Updated: 11/3/20 | November 3rd, 2020

 There are a lot of misconceptions about travel insurance, so you’ll also want to learn everything you can about your plan and the company that is covering you.

-There is a lot to learn, and it can be overwhelming if travel insurance is new to you.
+There is a lot to learn if travel insurance is new to you.

 Fortunately, it doesn’t have to be!